Best low cost longboard bearings (Reds/Minilogo/Super Reds)

 If you are looking to upgrade your long board (skateboard), I would argue that bearings make the biggest difference.
 Just like replacing a magnetic disk in your computer with a solid state drive (SSD), new bearings can breathe life into your board.
 There are many great options for longboard (or skateboard) bearings - generally speaking, the more you are willing to spend, the “better” the bearing.

-When money is no object, spring for a set of Bones Swiss Ceramic (for a substantial $160) and call it good.
+When money is no object, spring for a set of Bones Ceramic REDS and call it good.
 But what about value?
 I set out to examine the performance of 3 popular, lower cost skate bearing options:

 *Note: I tested Mini Logo "2" bearings (the earlier generation).
 Mini Logo Series 3 are an improved version and have been available since ~August 2018.